top of page

 1. Roll Call -- Establishment of Quorum

-3. Consent Agenda -- Approved
+2. Consent Agenda

-a.
-Agenda
+1. Agenda

-b.
-Minutes -- LINK
+2. Minutes -- LINK

-c.
-Treasurer
+3. Treasurer

-4. Public/Council Comment.-- Limited to items NOT on the agenda.
+4. Public/Council Comment -- Limited to items NOT on the agenda.
 3 min per person, one turn per person, maximum 20 minutes total.

 5. County and Local Agency Reports, Local Presenter

-• c.
-NCAC Land Use Committee report – LINK
+1. NCAC Land Use Committee --

-• i.
-CCSD Liaison Report -- LINK
+1. CCSD Liaison Report -- LINK

-• g.
-Cambria Community Health District – Cecilia Montalvo
+4. Cambria Community Health District – Cecilia Montalvo

 Break

-6. Reports from Standing Committees and Special Interest Representatives
+1. Reports from Standing Committees and Special Interest Representatives

-b.
-Agriculture Report
+1. Agriculture Report

-d.
-Outreach Committee -- Oral
+3. Outreach Committee

-e.
-Environmental Report
+4. Environmental Report

-f.
-Business Report
+5. Business Report

-g.
-Correspondence Report
+6. Correspondence Report

-7. New Business
+2. New Business

-8. Adjourn
+3. Adjourn

 Regarding storm damage (including from the 2022-23 and 2023-24 storms) -- Following a recent meeting, county planner Kip Morais reached out to the Parks Department after the meeting and got this: